bengarney/PBLabsProfiler/README.markdown

 You need to be on a supported OS.
 Currently the prebuilt binary only works on OS X. (See the *Hacking PBLabsProfiler* section below for details on building for other platforms.)

 You need to have a recent JRE installed.
 We have been using Java 2 Runtime Edition 1.5.
 If you are on OS X you already have this.
+If you are on windows, (get the most recent JRE)[http://java.sun.com/].

 Running The Binary
 ------------------